 Technical operations and maintenance of the accessible voting equipment will be completed in accordance with state law and vendor software/hardware specifications.

 Training

 Training is mandatory for all Election Division staff prior to each Election.
 Training is also available for observers from the major political parties and the general public.
-The 2021 General Election Local Voters' Pamphlet included an invite to the general public for an observer training on Oct.
-18.

 Staff Training Content